 Fishing Gear

-- Valid Fishing License and Knowledge of Local Fishing Regulations – When fishing public waters (and even some private waters), please have and carry a valid fishing license.
+- Valid Fishing License and Knowledge of Local Fishing Regulations – Please have and carry a valid fishing license when fishing public waters (and even most private waters).
 Fees from fishing licenses go to conservation work and stocking efforts.
-What’s worse, if you’re caught fishing without a license you can be fined and have all your fishing gear confiscated!
-Nearly all fishing comes with some restrictions and they can vary from water to water, so be sure to research where you’ll be fishing to know all local restrictions.
+What’s more, if you’re caught fishing without a license, you can be fined and have all your fishing gear confiscated!
+Nearly all fishing comes with some restrictions, which can vary from water to water, so be sure to research where you’ll be fishing to know all local restrictions.

-- Tenkara USA Hane – This is my everyday rod that I probably do 98% of my fishing with.
-In fact, I have two, as on rare occasions I break a section hooking into an oversized fish (thank you, warranty!) and I always want to have one on hand.
-This 12-segment rod is 10′ 10″ and collapses down to 15 inches.
+- Tenkara USA Hane (and Tenkara kit) – This is my everyday rod that I probably do 90% of my fishing with near home.
+In fact, I have two, as on rare occasions I break a section hooking into an oversized fish (thank you, warranty!), and I always want to have one on hand.
+This 12-segment rod is 10 feet, 10 inches, and collapses to 15 inches.
 It weighs a scant 3.5 ounces (100 grams).
 I can’t recommend this rod enough!
-(In REALLY tight quarters, I use the 4′ 6″ in Tiny Ten rod from Tiny Tenkara.
+(In really tight quarters, I use the 4-foot, 6-inch Tiny Ten rod from Tiny Tenkara.
 It makes 8-inch fish feel like whales!)

-- Redington Path Combo 4-piece, 5-weight – My first fly rod, bought as a combo set.
-Works fine enough for me!
-(I also have a hand-built 9′ 6″ 4-piece 3-weight with a Ross Colorado LT 2/3 reel.)
+- Redington Wrangler Trout Kit, 4-piece, 5-weight – My first fly rod, bought as a combo set.
+A decade later, it still works fine enough for me!

-- Diawa Damo Folding Net – I don’t need it often, but this was the fly-fishing purchase of the year.
-I can easily slip this collapsible net in my pack when I’m running and, then, slip it onto webbing of my waist pack when it’s time to fish.
+- Diawa Folding Net – I don’t need it often, but this was the fly-fishing purchase of the year.
+I can easily slip this collapsible net in my pack when I’m running and then onto the webbing of my waist pack when it’s time to fish.
 There it sits out of the way, ready to be easily pulled out of its pocket and shaken open when need be.

-- Accessories – I use Gink floatant and have a set of Tenkara USA nippers and hemostats.
-Here’s the floatant holder/caddy I use when the floatant’s not in a shorts pocket.
+- Accessories – I use Gink floatant and have a set of Tenkara USA nippers and hemostats, both of which come in their tenkara kit.

 Running Gear

 - Patagonia Strider Pro Running Shorts 5″ (there’s also a 7″ version) – I love the four small stash pockets on the sides.
 I keep my nippers and my floatant in the two right side pockets.
 (I often use one of the left side pockets for trash.)
-You know I’m serious about my fishing if I’m wearing my gray pair of Strider Pros.
+You know I’m serious about fishing if I wear my gray pair of Strider Pros.
 Separately, we’ve named these the best running shorts for men.
-Fishing Bonus: These dry really well when wet wading.
+Fishing Bonus: These dry well when wet wading.

-- Patagonia Capilene Cool Lightweight Shirt – It’s a great technical shirt, but it’s my favorite because the dullish green comes the closest to matching the stream-lining willows and grasses where I most frequently fish.
+- Patagonia Capilene Cool Lightweight Shirt – It’s a great technical short-sleeve shirt, but it’s my favorite because the dullish green (light graze green) comes the closest to matching the stream-lining willows and grasses where I most frequently fish.

-- Hat with fly patch – Last year, I added a 2″x4″ stickie foam patch to my age-old Headsweats Race running hat for easy access to my favorite flies.
+- Hat with fly patch – Last year, I added a 2-inch x 4-inch stickie foam patch to my age-old Headsweats Race running hat for easy access to my favorite flies.

-- Smith Pinpoint sunglasses – Polarized sunglasses make fly fishing more fun and these are some great lenses!
-This more casual style of frame works plenty well enough when trail running, too.
+- Smith Seeker sunglasses – Polarized sunglasses make fly fishing more fun and these are some great lenses!
+This more casual frame style works well enough when trail running, too.

 What I Wish I’d Known

 - Rod Transport – Many rods come with hard cases.
 I no longer use a hard case when running with fly rods.
-Until recently, I did carry my Tenkara USA Hane in the rod sock it came with, but I recently ditched that to save weight.
-For my multi-piece fly rods, I simply use a rod sock rather than a hard case.
+Until recently, I carried my Tenkara USA Hane in the rod sock it came with, but I’ve ditched it to save weight.
+(Sometimes, I now carry two Hane rods pre-rigged with different fly setups and keep one in a rod sock, so I can pull the one I want out of my pack without looking.)
+For my multi-piece fly rods, I almost always run them in a rod sock rather than a hard case.
 This requires a bit of care, especially when wading through trees and shrubs, so as not to catch the end of the rod and snap it.
-If I were headed out for a many day adventure in a densely vegetated area, I’d consider using a cardboard or plastic tube for a smidge of extra protection.
+If I were headed out for a many day adventure in a densely vegetated area, I’d probably suck it up and use a full rod tube.

-- Pockets are Your Friend – Fly fishing does involve more small pieces of gear than trail running, so lots of small pockets are nice.
-I’d recommend setting up a personal system of where you store stuff every run/fish outing, so you know where things are when you need them.
-Oh, wherever you store your phone, make sure it won’t easily fall out when you bend over the water, as you do very often while fishing.
-Even knowing this… my phone gets a stream bath often enough.
+- Pockets Are Your Friend – Fly fishing involves more small pieces of gear than trail running, so many small pockets are nice, both on your apparel and your pack.
+I’d recommend setting up a personal system to store stuff every run/fish outing, so you know where things are when needed.
+Wherever you store your phone, make sure it won’t easily fall out when you bend over the water, as you often do while fishing.
+Even knowing this, my phone gets a stream bath often enough.

 Fringe Benefits of Fly Fishing While Trail Running

-- Being in the Moment – I don’t know about you, but I often tune out when I’m running.
+- Being in the Moment – I don’t know about you, but I often tune out when running.
 Fly fishing doesn’t allow that.
 You need to be minding your fly so you can set the hook in case you get the slightest strike from a fish.
 The same applies when you’re casting.
-Fail to pay attention and your fly’s in a tree… or your ear.
+Fail to pay attention and your fly’s in a tree — or your ear.

 - Increased Range of Motion – Goodness, I find myself moving in the oddest positions.
-I don’t know how many hours I’ve spent moving over boulders while crouched this summer, but it’s a lot.
-My Achilles, ankles, knees, and hips all routinely have their ranges of motion put to the test.
+I don’t know how many hours I’ve spent moving over boulders while crouched in recent summers, but it’s a lot.
+My Achilles, ankles, knees, and hips routinely have their range of motion tested.

-- Cold Baths – Spending hours wet wading in mountain streams sure have targeted my troublesome Achilles attachments.
+- Cold Baths – Spending hours wet wading in mountain streams has sure targeted my troublesome Achilles tendons.

 - Unqualified “Me” Time – At times, running can feel like a means to an end, such as when training for a particular focus race or challenging adventure.
 It is “me” time, but that can sometimes be lost on us.
 However, with no ultimate purpose beyond enjoyment, fly fishing nearly always feels luxuriously indulgent to me.